 Kent is less than two hours from London by train.
-With no airport of its own tourist from other countries have to land in major cities in England like London, Liverpool or Manchester and then travel by either rail or road to Kent.
+With no airport of its tourist from other countries have to land in major cities in England like London, Liverpool or Manchester and then travel by either rail or road to Kent.
 There are numerous attractions in Kent to keep tourists going for a long time; here are some suggestions to try out.

-Deal Castle was one sturdy link in the chain of coastal fortresses built by order of Henry VIII, who feared invasion from France, Walmer Castle & Gardens the elegant residence of the Lord Warden of the Cinque Ports and the Dover Castle were today you can unlock the compelling WW2 world of the Secret Wartime Tunnels, where the evacuation of Dunkirk was masterminded.
+Deal Castle was one sturdy link in the chain of coastal fortresses built by order of Henry VIII, who feared invasion from France, Walmer Castle & Gardens the elegant residence of the Lord Warden of the Cinque Ports and the Dover Castle where today you can unlock the compelling WW2 world of the Secret Wartime Tunnels, where the evacuation of Dunkirk was masterminded.

 The National Maritime Museum and the Imperial War Museum have done a tremendous job in putting together an impressive world-class collection of maritime exhibits.
-To sea this marvelous collection you need to visit the National Museums at Chatham housed in pristine condition in No.1 Smithery at The Historic Dockyard Chatham.
+To see this marvelous collection you need to visit the National Museums at Chatham housed in pristine condition in No.1 Smithery at The Historic Dockyard Chatham.

 Brogdale of the National Fruit Collections offers orchard tours and tastings of fresh apple and pear juice.
-Visit in fruit time; cherries in June, plums in August, apples and pears from August to October.
+Visit in fruit time; cherries in June, plums in August, apples, and pears from August to October.
 It a great place to visit and test various flavors of fruits.

 Turner Contemporary on Margate’s Harbour is a breathtaking world-class design gallery. it boasts of some extraordinary exhibitions by contemporary artists, sharing their passion for the landscape and sea along with some of Turners original pieces of work.